mrempel/geohexviz/README.md

 to provide a more robust solution.
 The solution that is used works generally, however, when hexagons containing either the north or south pole are present, the solution to the 180th meridian issue persists.
-This pole issue can be seen in \autoref{fig:sar-issue}.
+This pole issue can be seen below.

 There also exists some issues with the generation of discrete color scales under rare circumstances.
 These circumstances include generating discrete